 What are the most critical Core Web Vitals thresholds in 2026?

-In 2026, the three Core Web Vitals thresholds that Google considers “good” are: Largest Contentful Paint (LCP) under 2.5 seconds, Interaction to Next Paint (INP) under 200 milliseconds, and Cumulative Layout Shift (CLS) under 0.1.
+In 2026, Google considers three Core Web Vitals thresholds “good”: Largest Contentful Paint (LCP) under 2.5 seconds, Interaction to Next Paint (INP) under 200 milliseconds, and Cumulative Layout Shift (CLS) under 0.1.
 INP replaced First Input Delay (FID) as the responsiveness metric.
-For Singapore websites, achieving good LCP scores requires using a CDN with Singapore edge servers, optimising images in WebP or AVIF format, and minimising render-blocking resources.
+For Singapore websites, good LCP scores need a CDN with Singapore edge servers, images optimised in WebP or AVIF format, and fewer render-blocking resources.
 These metrics directly affect both Google rankings and user experience.

 Does technical SEO affect AI search visibility?